Vanessa-Kris/relaysms-homepage/README.md

 - MUI
 - React Icons

-Feel free to explore and contribute to make RelaySMS even better!
+Feel free to explore and contribute to make NewSMS even better!